 For example: The inclusion of veld grape extract derived from the stems and leaves of the Cissus quadrangularis succulent found in India can combat oxidative stress, encourage healthy appetite hormone levels, and help balance a person's fasting blood sugar levels.*

-Other highlighted ingredients of mbg's metabolism+ include grains of paradise (a unique botanical in the ginger family that fires up the metabolism) and antioxidant-rich green tea leaf extract (think: EGCG and caffeine) that works to sustain a healthy metabolism and promote feelings of fullness.*
+Other highlighted ingredients of mbg's metabolism+ include grains of paradise (a unique botanical in the ginger family that fires up the metabolism5) and antioxidant-rich green tea leaf extract (think: EGCG and caffeine) that works to sustain a healthy metabolism6 and promote feelings of fullness.*

 As it turns out, both our mental and physical health could benefit from stressing less.